RuterNo/ruterno.github.io/docs/client/screen-configs.md

 1. All 32:9 (1920x540) screens should always be assigned config 1
 2. All 48:9 (1920x360) screen should always be assigned config 2
-3. All 16:9 (1920x1080 or 960x540) should always be assigned config 3, if one of these conditions are met:
+3. All 16:9 (1920x1080 or 960x540) should always be assigned config 3, if any of these conditions are met:
   1. This is the only screen on board
   2. This screen is in front of the bus
 4. Screen config 4 is used for the *right* screen when 2x 16:9 screens are horizontally aligned, facing the same way (cf. example 1).
-5. For all other 16:9 screens, use config 3.
+(For all other 16:9 screens, use config 3)

 ![Example 1, 3x 16:9 screens](../../assets/images/bus/3x16-9.png)
 Example 1